CS-SI/pytest-executable/doc/how-to-use.rst

 :option:`--exe-overwrite-output` shall be used.
-The above command line will compare the results in the default output tree with the references, if the existing |exe| results are in a different directory then you need to add the path to it with :command:`--exe-output-root`.
+The above command line will compare the results in the default output tree with the references, if the existing |exe| results are in a different directory then you need to add the path to it with :option:`--exe-output-root`.

 The option :option:`--exe-regression-root` points to the root directory with the regression references tree .
 This tree shall have the same hierarchy as the